 Surrey is a beautiful, historic county with chocolate-box villages and fantastic access to the nation's capital.
 House prices here are frankly eye-wateringly high compared to much of the rest of the country.
 That said, however, it is still possible to find 'relative' bargains if you are prepared to look further afield.
 Use the comparison table below to find the more affordable towns; then, if you still can't find anything cheap enough, check out the adjoining counties.

 The Stamp Duty holiday introduced during the 2020 lockdown finally came to an end in Autumn 2021.
-This particularly affects house buyers across the South-East, where even basic homes are extremely costly.
+This mainly affects house buyers across the southeast, where even basic homes are extremely costly.